gethinode/docs/content/en/guides/optimization.md

 Please ensure the file `hugo_stats.json` is checked in to your repository (e.g. not listed in `.gitignore`).
 Netlify will not process the artifact during its build process otherwise.
 {{< /alert >}}

 Visit the site `https://gethinode.com` in Chrome and open up the Development tools.
 Click on the `Network` tool and click on the `main.css` file.
 The response header will show `br` for the value `content-encoding`.
 This shows the file is served with Brotli encoding, which is one of the compression methods available, next to Gzip and Deflate.
 Siteground has an insightful blog article [explaining the different compression methods]({{< param "links.siteground_compression" >}}).
 Run a Lighthouse test on the live site to assess the mobile performance score.
-It will probably be around **XX**.
+It will probably be around 90.

 <!-- TODO: add screenshot -->

 Your site is now significantly more lean and responsive.
-In this guide we have improved the mobile performance score from **XX** to **YY**.
+In this guide we have improved the mobile performance score from average to good.
 The blog article from LogRocket provides more [tips and tricks on how to further optimize your site]({{< param "links.logrocket_optimization" >}}).